 Here is a useful rule for your Thai Massage practice.

-If you want to keep and attract clients, you don’t need to make it harder than necessary by using lots of fancy, difficult, unstable or unsupported techniques.
-Better use techniques which can be easily controlled and adjusted.
+If you want to keep and attract clients, you don’t need to make it harder than necessary by using lots of fancy, difficult, unstable, or unsupported techniques.
+Better use techniques that can be easily controlled and adjusted.

 The secret is to know the difference between those two styles and recognize which one your client belongs to.

-Ideally you as the Thai Massage therapist should be able to accommodate both types of clients and have an extensive repertoire of techniques in your bag of tricks.
+Ideally, you as the Thai Massage therapist should be able to accommodate both types of clients and have an extensive repertoire of techniques in your repertoire.